CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0302-Using a Configuration Profile to configure Kiosk mode.md

 ### Task 1: Enroll SEA-WS2 to Microsoft Intune

+In this task you will enroll the SEA-WS2 device into Entra ID and trigger an Intune sync so it can receive kiosk configuration policies.

 1. Switch to **HOSTVM** and sign in to **SEA-WS2** VM through desktop shortcut as **Admin** with the password of **Pa55w.rd**.

 2. Select **Start (1)** and then select **Settings (2)**.